 Last but not the least.
 You have tons of stored procedures and triggers, in other words lots of solutions business logic leaves there

-(Very opinionated) usually lot’s stored procs and/or triggers is pure evil.
+(Very opinionated) usually lot’s stored procedures and/or triggers is pure evil.

-There are defiantly more cases of using SQL DBs and other persistence approaches than mentioned in this short article.
-Anytime you create something in DB think about it – do I need to store event or change There is nothing wrong to use DB for all the things mentioned above, but there are special solutions to handle these tasks with
+There are definitely more cases of using SQL DBs and other persistence approaches than mentioned in this short article.
+Nothing wrong to use DB for all the things mentioned above, but there are special solutions to handle these tasks with